Does Rock ‘N’ Roll Kill Braincells?! – Baxter Dury | NME

 “It’s tough.
 It was meant to be finished two months ago – but there’s nothing better than an apocalypse to force you into finishing a book!
 I’m forcing myself to write 1700 words a day while in lockdown.
 Had this not happened, there’s a chance maybe I wouldn’t have finished it because it’s much harder than I ever imagined.”

-8You were a runner on the ’80s/’90s reality show Challenge Anneka.
+9You were a runner on the ’80s/’90s reality show Challenge Anneka.
 Which activist, who was once played by Julia Roberts in a film, hosted the American version of the program?

 “Who was it?”